 The first step in protecting a company's online reputation may involve removing the defamatory comments.
 A company can take immediate action upon learning about online statements that could qualify as slander or libel.
-Taking quick action to remove defamatory comments and alert the individual responsible to the potential civil and criminal penalties involved may quickly resolve the issue without any serious harm.
+Taking quick action to remove defamatory comments and alert the individual response to the potential civil and criminal penalties involved may quickly resolve the issue without any serious harm.

 If the company is aware of who made the statements, issuing a statement from an attorney who understands internet defamation may result in the individual taking down any offending statements.
 This may also lead the individual to take down similar statements from other outlets or social media platforms that the business owner was not aware of.
 This is especially common when the defamation occurs in a news article.

 If the individual responsible is unknown or does not respond to the notice of a possible lawsuit, the company or company's lawyer should contact the platform or website involved.
-The website may have policies to handle potentially libelous statements which can quickly resolve defamatory online comments even where the offender remains unknown.
+The website may have policies to handle potentially libelous statements that can quickly resolve defamatory online comments even where the offender remains unknown.